Teitur Gestsson

-Teitur Matras Gestsson (born 19 August 1992) is a retired Faroese football goalkeeper, who played 416 matches for HB Tórshavn.
+Teitur Matras Gestsson (born 19 August 1992) is a Faroese retired football goalkeeper, who played 416 matches for HB Tórshavn.

-Now, after retiring, he is currently working on completing his UEFA B license in coaching (as of 2025) and is the manager of HB’s second team, which competes in 2. deild (as of 2025).
+Now, after retiring, he is currently working on completing his UEFA B license in coaching (as of 2025) and is the manager of HB's second team, which competes in 2. deild (as of 2025).

 International career

 Gestsson made his first international appearance on 1 March 2014 in a friendly match in and against Gibraltar, where he stood in the goal during the first half.